Integralist/Blog-Posts/Introduction-to-Ruby.md

 result = if x < y then x else y end
 ```

-…and so, as we've mentioned before with `functions`, these types of blocks return the last expression inside the block so the last expression is returned.
+…and so, as we've mentioned before with `functions`, these types of blocks return the last expression evalutated inside the block, so in the above example the last expression is returned and stored in the `result` variable.

 ---